ASFHyP3/asf-tools/asf_tools/README.md

 pre-installed, to the GitHub Container Registry:
 <https://github.com/ASFHyP3/asf-tools/pkgs/container/asf-tools>.

-You can pull and image with the latest released version of `asf_tools`  with the command:
+You can pull an image with the latest released version of `asf_tools`  with the command:
 ```
 docker pull ghcr.io/asfhyp3/asf-tools:latest
 ```